The Ultimate Guide to Coastal Nightstands

 Generally, you’ll want your nightstands to be the same height as your mattress, or taller.
 What you’ll want to try to avoid is having nightstands that are lower than your mattress.
 Why?
 When you’re lying in bed and go to reach for something, it’s more comfortable to reach for something at the same level or higher, than to reach for something lower.

-If have a clock on your nightstand, having it on a nightstand that’s lower than your bed can make it difficult to read the clock when you’re in bed.
+If you have a clock on your nightstand, having it on a nightstand that’s lower than your bed can make it difficult to read the clock when you’re in bed.
 Additionally, it’s easier to accidentally knock things off your nightstand from moving your bedding around if your nightstand is lower than your bed.
 It also comes down to your personal preference for your nightstand height.

-This article was about the best coastal nightstands to complete your bedroom or guest bedroom.
+The right nightstand for your home might be waiting in this list of the best coastal nightstands to complete your bedroom or guest bedroom.

 When looking for coastal nightstands, there are many things to consider, including the color of the nightstand, the design and style of the nightstand, as well as the functionality and features of the nightstand.
+By considering these things you’ll ensure that you’re happy with the nightstand you choose because it will fit your style as well as your needs.

 Leave a comment